Construction Gingerbread House Recipe

 The Dollar Tree, Walmart and Michaels have a great selection of candies and small decor.

-In our village the large and the medium sized houses are made using silicone molds similar to the ones shown below on Amazon.
-It seems to be a seasonal item and popular so it is sometimes out of stock.
-It makes a great Christmas tradition too!
+In our village the large and the medium sized houses are made using silicone molds.
 We also bought the Sweet Creations Cookie cutter that makes an entire mini house with just one cookie cutter.
 These can be seen in our village above.
-This cookie cutter also runs out during the holidays so plan ahead and buy early.
-We used all three of these molds to get a variety of house sizes.
-We also tried this reindeer set.
-For best results you need a stiff dough like our recipe we shared.
-Some dough recipes we tried spread or puffed up too much and it is difficult to put pieces together without breaking them.
+We used all three sizes to build our village.
+We also tried this reindeer set with interlocking pieces.
+For best results with interlocking pieces, you need a stiff dough that does not spread like our recipe.
+Some dough recipes we tried, spread out or puffed up too much and it is difficult to put pieces together without breaking them.
 The construction dough recipe worked well but you do have to be very careful in making sure you don't move the pieces once cut.

 This is our first try at using silicone molds.
 We filled it to the top so the pieces are a little thick.
 It works better filling about 3/4ths of the mold.